TIMED

 ❓ Frequently Asked Questions

-TIMED is operated by United States.
+TIMED is operated by National Aeronautics and Space Administration (NASA)/Applied Physics Laboratory, Johns Hopkins (United States).
 It is catalogued by the U.S. Space Surveillance Network under NORAD ID 26998.
-You can track TIMED in real time on Orbital Radar’s live tracker.
+You can track TIMED in real time on Orbital Radar’s live tracker or browse all operators in the operator directory.